sorbet/sorbet.run/docs/talks/RubyConf2021/index.md

 - Why does Stripe care about Ruby performance?
 - Why write a compiler for Ruby?
 - How does it work?
-- How did we adopt it?
+- How are we adopting it?

 ## 🔎 About Stripe